 - the VAT Act 1994, Schedule 7A, Group 1.

-The VAT policy team that is responsible for the development and maintenance of policy relating to supplies of fuel and power is the VAT Liability Team.
+The VAT policy team that is responsible for the development and maintenance of policy relating to supplies of fuel and power is the VAT Reliefs Team.
 They review areas where policy needs to be clarified or has not been determined.
 They also defend appeals that challenge our policy or legislation, write and maintain notices and guidance, and provide technical advice to ministerial teams on our policy areas that may be conveyed to ministers.

 The VAT Advisory Team is responsible for giving advice on cases: